KainNhantumbo/Nava-Notes-App/README.md

 ## Features
-- This application can perform all CRUD operations to manipulate note.
+- This application can perform all CRUD operations to manipulate notes.

 - Edit created notes.
-Preserves the note formating structure after saving or updating.
+Preserves the note formating structure after saving or updating a note.

 - Uses the browser localStorage to save all application data.

-- Restore function: you can restore a deleted note, since the a stored in trash.
+- Restore function: you can restore a deleted note, since they are stored in trash after delete.

-- Delete all trash notes by one click.
+- Delete permanentilly all trash notes by one click.

+- Shows a non intrusive confirmation notification after doing some actions like deleting a note, restoring a note and wipping the trash.
 ## Known issues
 - Switching between dark and light modes requires a page refresh.

-- There a only two themes.
+- There are only two themes.

 - sort by last or first modifification doesn't work, yet.